Animal JUICED Aminos: Dosages Disclosed for PricePlow Nation

 Taurine can also improve cognitive performance and focus.
 A recent study showed that it restored function of GABA receptors, decreased neuroinflammation, stimulated synaptic function, and more.[24]

-Finally, we’ve even seen improvements with nitric oxide levels and bioavailability, especially when paired with citrulline, another ingredient here.[26]
+Finally, we’ve even seen improvements with nitric oxide levels and bioavailability, which may work alongside the arginine in here.

 Betaine pairs well with taurine, as it is also an osmolyte and improves water transfer and “cell volumization”.